car251290/Template-Chooser/README.md

 I code this function to display different subjects of templates in a list, also I code the view of the Add-in using the tools of CSS and HTML.

-#Part of the CSS Code I use for making the display of the templates with a button and making the background
+# Part of the CSS Code I use for making the display of the templates with a button and making the background

-/*  ALL*/
+# body of the page
 body {
     margin: 0; /* Margin of the bar */
     font-family: Segoe UI, Segoe UI, serif; /* The style of the letter */
     text-align: left; /* Text align */
 }
-/* IconButton and text */
+# IconButton and text
 .btn {
     background-color: #f3f2f1; /* Blue background */
     border: none; /* Remove borders */